signature-ip-ai/inoculator-user-guide/source/cnoctopologyvalidation.rst

   - Verifies that all coordinate points in the topology have the required routers.
 Incomplete mesh will be validated.

-3. Topollgy: No disconnected paths
+3. Topology: No disconnected paths

   - Confirms that all routers and devices are connected, with no isolated components.
 All connections should be in both directions, no incomplete connections.